-The teaching of religious leadership is an art that has grown and developed over the past half century at an amazing rate,3 showing a greater depth and breadth in preparing women and men to tackle the challenges that they will find in congregational settings as they engage in professional ministry.
-The intentionality of providing learning experiences for leadership in the curricula at seminaries and divinity schools, both in class room and field education settings has exploded as well.
-Daniel Aleshire of the Association of Theological Schools has outlined the development of professional education in North American seminaries.
-He has also defined the inadequacies of preparing leaders for the challenges and opportunities that they will face in their particular ministry settings.4 Religious leadership is an art form, not a science, because it cannot be reproduced with exacting standards and bring about the same results every time.5
+The teaching of religious leadership is an art that has grown and developed over the past half century at an amazing rate, showing a greater depth and breadth in preparing women and men to tackle the challenges that they will find in congregational settings as they engage in professional ministry.
+The intentionality of providing learning experiences for leadership in the curricula at seminaries and divinity schools, both in classroom and field education settings has exploded as well.
+Even so, the learning that is provided in these academic settings is, by definition, inadequate in preparing leaders for the challenges and opportunities that they will face in their particular ministry settings.1 Religious leadership is an art form, not a science, because it cannot be reproduced with exacting standards and bring about the same results every time.